 Once you have finished your review and you are more than confident of your knowledge, test yourself with some practice exams available online.
 AWS offers a practice exam that you can try out at their aws.training portal.
-Tutorials Dojo also offers an amazing set of AWS Certified SysOps Administrator Associate practice tests.
+Tutorials Dojo also offers a top-notch set of AWS Certified SysOps Administrator Associate practice tests.
 Each test contains unique questions that will surely help verify if you have missed out on anything important that might appear on your exam.
 You can also pair our practice exams with our AWS Certified SysOps Administrator Associate Exam Study Guide eBook to further help in your exam preparations.

 Sample Practice Test Questions: